 The Bible says that at the siege of Jerusalem Sennacherib’s officer, taunting the Jews who stood on the city wall, assured them that they were doomed to ‘eat their own faeces and drink their own piss’ (2 Kings 18:27).
-This seems mild compared with the fate described in inscriptions at Nineveh.
+Unpleasant yes, but this does seem mild compared with the fate described in inscriptions at Nineveh.

 Holofernes is told that the mountain passes have been closed and the hilltop villages fortified.
 He is outraged and calls a meeting of all the princes of the Moabite and Ammonite city states.
 Who are these hilltop ragamuffins to flout him?
 He is, after all, Nebuchadnezzar’s top general.